cjnosal/manifer/README.md

 responsible for simplified high level definitions.
 Running `manifer` will combine the library and template to compose the final document.

+# glossary
+- template:    an arbitrary yaml file to be modified
+- snippet:     a file used to modify the template (e.g. BOSH ops files)
+- scenario:    a named collection of snippets that should be used together
+- library:     manifer's yaml file format that defines a collection of scenarios
+- interpolate: apply a snippet to the template
+- compose:     interpolate for all snippets defined in a set of scenarios

 # subcommands
 ## list
 ```